Things going bump in the basement? What’s all that noise?

 The valve is found between the internal and external drain lines.
 The valve stops and allows water to flow upon different triggering components, like the float switch and sump pump.

 Valves are cartridges installed within a pipe, standing from the bottom of the tank, linked to a different drain pipe.
-The valve stands anywhere from eight to twelve inches above ground level.
+The valve is anywhere from 8 to 12 inches above ground level.

 Sump Pump